brianbarbarits/WHISPER/README.md

 HHMI/Whisper is developed by [Brian Barbarits](https://www.janelia.org/people/brian-barbarits) of the [Tim Harris Lab](https://www.janelia.org/lab/harris-lab-apig) at the Janelia Research Campus of the Howard Hughes Medical Institute.

 ### Specs
-* Simultanaeous recording from 256 channels (expandable to 512 synchronous channels with a 2nd WHISPER system)
+* Simultanaeous recording from 256 channels
-* Each system: 192 neural channels, 64 auxillary channels
 * 25 kHz per channel sampling rate
+* Up to 192 neural channels using 32 channel chronic headstages (W32C) and/or 64 channel acute headstages (W64A)
+* 64 analog/digital auxillary channels
+* Expandable to 512 simultaneous channels using a 2nd WHISPER system
+*
 *